 For instance, if you write that you are good at decision-making, describe your best decision and explain why it was successful.
 This step will help build trust with your potential employer.

 5. Use Keywords

 When you write a cover letter for a marketing position, probably your employer won’t even read half of your text.
 Busy managers usually give a quick glance at notes until they find something exciting or noteworthy.
 So what do you need to do to draw the employer’s attention?

-Look at the main requirements for the desired marketing position, identify the qualities and skills necessary for a job and define how you can contribute to a company.
-After that, write keywords and put them in italics so that an HR-manager or employer will be able to notice them at first sight.
+Look at the main requirements for the desired marketing position, identify the qualities and skills necessary for a job, and define how you can contribute to a company.
+After that, write keywords and put them in italics so that an HR-manager or employers will be able to notice them at first sight.

 What are the company’s values?
 What is its mission?
 Does it inspire you?
 How can you contribute to organizational goals?
 If you do not know the answers to these questions, you’re not sure about your future job.

 Conduct research, get more data, and you will have a clear image of your employer.
 This step will also help customize the content of your cover letter to fit the company’s beside, psychologists suggest you find out the average age of employees in a company to write a successful cover letter.

 There is a significant difference when you try to appeal to Millennials or baby-boomers as these people are from different planets!
 While youngsters will be amazed by your unconventional style and ability to think out of the box, older people will appreciate loyalty and dedication.
 Take this fact into account while composing a final draft of your cover letter.